shumarb/learning/java/abstract-class/README.md

 flexibility in defining base functionalities.

 ## Implementation
-- **Abstract Class**: Contains at least one abstract method (no body) and can include:
-  - Attributes (fields/instance variables).
+Abstract classes work as follows:
+1. An `abstract class` is created using the `abstract` keyword next to the name of the class.
+It contains one or more of the following:
+   - `Abstract` methods (The `abstract` keyword is next to the method name, and it has no body).
+This method is implemented by its `child class`.
+   - `Concrete` methods with implementation (Can be overriden by `child` class).
-  - Constructors.
+   - `Constructors`.
-  - Methods: Abstract (must be implemented by subclasses) and/or concrete (can be overridden).
+   - `Static` and `Instance` variables.
-- **Concrete Subclass**: Extends the abstract class and implements all abstract methods.
+2. Concrete Subclass: Extends the abstract class and implements all abstract methods.

 ## Example
 ```java
 // Abstract class
 abstract class Vehicle {